 The Kalicube Process for Getting and Managing a Google Knowledge Panel for a Visual Artist

 Getting a Knowledge Panel on Google is not limited to famous visual artists like Salvador Dali, Gerhard Richter, or Jeff Koons.
 Google has no concept of notability, it is simply trying to understand.
 It is up to you to provide the facts about the visual artist, and build Google’s confidence in its understanding.

-Before starting it is helpful to understand the problem Google faces and what it is is trying to do.
+Before starting on the 3 step Kalicube Process for a Knowledge Panel for a visual artist, it is helpful to understand the problem Google faces and what it is trying to do.
 Google is looking at fragmented, often contradictory information that it has collected from around the web.
 It is trying to piece it together to understand.
 It is a little like Google is trying to piece together a broken china plate.
 Google calls this “reconciliation”.

-Important – the timeframe for this once you have fully completed all three steps below is 3 weeks to 3 months.
+Important: Data from the Kalicube Pro platform indicates that the timeframe for this once you have fully completed all three steps below is 3 weeks to 3 months!

 1. Identify the Entity Home for the Visual Artist

 Google is looking for an authoritative source to use as the reference point for the facts about the visual artist.
 We call this the Entity Home.